 - ¾ ounce sweet vermouth

 - Combine the first 3 ingredients in a cocktail shaker or glass with ice.

 - Stir vigorously and strain into a chilled martini glass.
-Garnish with 2-3 cherries and serve immediately.
+Garnish with a cherry and serve immediately.